 The local dialect used in Hangzhou is Wu dialect, which is pronounced differently from Mandarin Chinese, and also brings a distinct local characteristic to this region.

-However, it’s still not a very budget-friendly destination, because Hangzhou is still a large city that is impacted a lot by its neighbour Shanghai, and shares its high living expense and the giant population at the same time.
+However, it’s still not a very budget-friendly destination, because Hangzhou is still a large city that is impacted a lot by its neighbor Shanghai, and shares its high living expense and the giant population at the same time.

 Location and Weather

 Guangzhou, also known as Canton for lots of people outside of China, is the largest and most populated coastal city in China.
-Despite the huge population, Guangzhou has a more spacious, relaxed feel than other top tier cities in China.
+Despite the huge population, Guangzhou has a more spacious, relaxed feel than other top-tier cities in China.
 Like many other major Chinese cities, there is a river, called Zhu Jiang River or Pearl River, running through it, that also contributes to creating the fertile Pearl River Delta.
 Walking in the typical southern scenery, in the sea breeze from the South China Sea, you would be deeply impressed with its tropical monsoon climate.
 Swinging in its moisture and heat air, listening to the rhythmic local dialect, you would experience a quite different atmosphere in Canton.

 Speaking to dialect, the most commonly used Sinitic dialect in Canton is Cantonese.
 In some areas, people also speak Hakka and Min.
 All these three dialects are distinctively different from Mandarin Chinese; therefore the residents’ Mandarin is always accompanying with a strong southern accent.
 However, these dialects are pronounced magically similar to ancient Chinese speaking.
 If you’re interested in Cantonese and linguistic history, this is an ideal place to stay and study.